 PARK PLACE COMMUNITY CENTER FOOD PANTRY

 The Food Pantry is located in the Community Center in the rooms on the right as you come in the door off the parking lot between the Church and the Community Center.
-It is operated entirely by over 90 volunteers and donations.
+It is operated entirely by over 90 volunteers.
 The hours are from 12:30-2:00 pm Monday through Friday, and 6:30-7:30 pm on Thursday, closed on holidays.

 Who we serve: